 - NumDischargeCompleteParticles (IntValue) (optional) — Number of particles the - DischargeCompleteParticles emitter will emit when the weapon is completely discharged.
 Default is 25.

 A bow weapon like the Crossbow can include a realistic string and arms construction, as well as a visual arrow nocked to the string.

 In addition to adding model descendants, you need to apply the following:

-- Set the WeaponType to BowWeapon as indicated in Modifying a Weapon.
+- Set the WeaponType to BowWeapon as indicated in Weapon Structure.